 By Arno Schuetze and Alexander Hübner

-FRANKFURT, Oct 26 (Reuters) - Volkswagen has held an initial meeting to discuss plans for the flotation of its trucks unit Traton, set to be Germany's biggest of 2019, after hiring a quartet of banks to manage the potential 6 billion euro ($6.8 billion) IPO, people close to the matter said.
+FRANKFURT (Reuters) - Volkswagen (VOWG_p.DE) has held an initial meeting to discuss plans for the flotation of its trucks unit Traton, set to be Germany's biggest of 2019, after hiring a quartet of banks to manage the potential 6 billion euro (5.3 billion pounds) IPO, people close to the matter said.